-PBS Kids Unveils New ASL Collection Unlocking Inclusive Viewing for Hearing-Impaired Kiddos
+PBS Kids Unveils ASL Collection for More Inclusive Viewing

 As parents of children with disabilities, we're often seeking ways to create an inclusive world for our children.
 This weekend, while selecting an episode of Daniel Tiger for my daughter, an exciting new feature caught my eye.
 In the top right-hand corner of the screen, I noticed an ASL logo—an invitation to inclusivity that spoke volumes without saying a word.